Attractive and repulsive terms in multi-filament dispersion interactions: Qualitative argument: Screening effects

 \section{Qualitative argument: Screening effects}

 In general, dispersion interactions can be understood conceptually as the time-averaged Coulomb energy between a spontaneous multipole fluctuation on one object, and the multipole that it induces on another object (see eg. Ch.\,2 of Ref.\cite{angyan2020london}).
 The occurrence of beyond-pairwise vdW contributions is sometimes termed ``type-B nonadditivity''\,\cite{dobson2014}.
-From this viewpoint the irreducible $N$-object term can be attributed to the screening (or anti-screening) of the vdW interactions among $N-1$ objects, due to the introduction of an additional $N^{\mathrm{th}}$ polarizable object.
+From this viewpoint the $N$-object term can be attributed to the screening (or anti-screening) of the vdW interactions among $N-1$ objects, due to the introduction of an additional $N^{\mathrm{th}}$ polarizable object.
+We will term such $N$-object contributions ``irreducible'' meaning that they cannot be expressed as a sum of $m$-object terms where $m<N$. \\

 Screening and anti-screening are illustrated in the present context by Fig.\,(\ref{fig:one}) depicting two elongated objects.